cloudblog004/fantasticfoodies/content/en/posts/1604-recipe-of-speedy-anything-goes-pasta.md

 - "1 tbs minced garlic"
 - "Dash hot sauce i use scotch bonnet"
 recipeinstructions:
-- "Prepare your noodles first....in large pot boil water with 1/2 tsp of salt &amp; oil...cook the amount of noodles you need until softened to your liking drain and place in cold water put to the side...i used 1/2 package of noodles"
+- "Prepare your noodles first....in large pot boil water with 1/2 tsp of salt & oil...cook the amount of noodles you need until softened to your liking drain and place in cold water put to the side...i used 1/2 package of noodles"
 - "Prepare your broccoli in a small bowl"
 - "Chop the rest of the vegetables in a next bowl"
 - "In a large skillet add 1 - 2 tbs spoons of oil i used olive oil but use what you have and heat it up on medium heat"